Rule 3745-40-01 | Definitions.

 (R)

-(1) "Regional storage facility" means a constructed facility engineered for the storage of biosolids destined for beneficial use or sewage sludge or biosolids destined for disposal or transfer to another facility.
+(1) "Regional storage facility" means a constructed facility engineered for the storage of biosolids destined for beneficial use, disposal, or transfer to another facility.

 (2) Representative sample" means a sample of a universe or whole which can be expected to exhibit the average properties of the universe or whole.